mattermost/mattermost-plugin-msteams/docs/developer_docs.md

 ## Features

 This plugin supports the following features:
-- Connect to MS Teams account using Device Code OAuth flow.
+- Connect to MS Teams account using the OAuth2 flow.

 - Link Mattermost channels with MS Teams channels and sync messages between the linked channels.